Synology

 Synology Inc. (群暉科技 (Qúnhuī Kējì)) is a Taiwanese corporation that specializes in network-attached storage (NAS) appliances.
 Synology's line of NAS is known as the DiskStation for desktop models, FlashStation for all-flash models, and RackStation for rack-mount models.
 Synology's products are distributed worldwide and localized in several languages.

 Synology's headquarters are located in Taipei, Taiwan, with subsidiaries located around the world.

-In 2018, product review website Wirecutter described Synology as a "longtime leader in the small-business and home NAS arena", albeit still a newcomer in the field of Wi-Fi routers.
+In 2018, product review website Wirecutter described Synology as a "longtime leader in the small-business and home NAS arena," albeit still a newcomer in the field of Wi-Fi routers.

+For years, Synology NAS units supported third-party hard drives, giving users the freedom to choose from various brands and capacities.
+That changed in 2025, when Synology started locking its NAS devices to only accept Synology-branded hard drives, effectively ending their long-standing tradition of open drive compatibility.

+With the release of DSM 7.3 in October 2025, Synology has reversed its lock on only allowing NAS devices manufactured in 2025 (i.e. - DS425, DS225, etc) to use Synology-branded hard drives (HDD) and once again third party hard drives can be used, but M.2 drives are still locked to Synology's own brand..

 Company history

-Synology Inc. was founded in January 2000 when Cheen Liao and Philip Wong left Microsoft to pursue an independent project.
-Liao was a development manager in the Microsoft Exchange Server Group, while Wong was a Sales Director for Microsoft in Taiwan.
-The two began to write a new operating system called Filer OS based on Berkeley Software Distribution (BSD), which was to be used with Fastora NAS hardware to create a NAS solution.
-To integrate their NAS software tightly with hardware, Synology released its first complete solution in 2004, the DiskStation DS-101.
-Since then, Synology has grown to about 650 employees worldwide.
-Liao and Wong are still with the company, with Liao serving as President of Synology America Corp. and Wong serving Chairman of Synology Inc.